juansalmeronmoya/barfibclock/README.md

 ## History and Maintenance Book

+[Jan 2023]
+* Servos replacement (caused by +800k cycles operation wear) some were died other just as prevention.
+* Flashed new servo operation limits

 [Dec 2021]
 * Fixed segment movement order and timing to avoid segment collisions
 * Upgraded to tighter segment shoes to avoid segment collisions